Mikhail Grigorenko: Columbus Blue Jackets

 On 20 April 2020, Grigorenko planned a return to the NHL, signing a one-year, $1.2 million contract with the Columbus Blue Jackets.
 However, the NHL rejected the contract, stating that it must be refiled on the first day of free agency for the 2020–21 season.
 On 13 July 2020, Grigorenko was officially signed by the Blue Jackets.
 After attending the Blue Jackets training camp, Grigorenko made the opening night roster, making his debut and playing his first NHL game in nearly four years in a 3-1 defeat to the Nashville Predators on 14 January 2021.
 Deployed in scoring line role, Grigorenko struggled to translate his offensive game and was reduced to a healthy scratch mid-way through the season.
 He later returned to the lineup to finish with four goals and 12 points through 32 regular season games as the Blue Jackets missed the playoffs.

 Return to CSKA

 Grigorenko opted to return to Russia as an impending free agent, signing a three-year contract with his former club, CSKA Moscow of the KHL, on 3 July 2021.
+During his second tenure with CSKA, Grigorenko helped the club return to the top of the KHL, leading the club offensively and claiming the Gagarin Cup in each of his first two seasons in 2021–22 and 2022–23.

+SKA Saint Petersburg

+Having completed his sixth overall season with CSKA in 2023–24, Grigorenko left the club as a free agent and was signed by rival club SKA Saint Petersburg to a lucrative four-year contract on 24 May 2024.
+In the following 2024–25 season, Grigorenko matched his previous season totals in posting 45 points through 65 regular season games.
+He was unable to propel SKA deep into the post-season, losing in the opening round.

+Traktor Chelyabinsk

+With SKA opted to undergo a roster revamp, Grigorenko was mutually released from his contract and was signed to a two-year contract with Traktor Chelyabinsk on 11 July 2025.